readium/readium.github.io/_pages/about/faq.md

 ### FAQs about the Readium Foundation (Readium.org)

-- What is the relationship between Readium Foundation and IDPF?
+- What is the relationship between Readium and standards bodies such as the IDPF and W3C?

-Readium began as a project of the International Digital Publishing Forum (IDPF), and IDPF helped instigate the Readium Foundation.
-But the Readium Foundation is a completely independent non-profit corporation, governed by its members.
-Readium Foundation is focusing specifically on open source implementations, complementary to IDPF's work developing the EPUB standards.
-IDPF has recently combined with the World Wide Web Consortium (W3C), which also primarily a standards-setting organization,

-- Will Readium.org support vendor extensions to EPUB?

-Readium.org's initial focus is on accelerating full adoption of complete and consistent implementations of the EPUB 3 standard.
-Support for extensions that are not officially part of EPUB will therefore be discouraged in Readium.org projects.
-However, as an open source community, extensions that are widely supported may be adopted.
-For example, Readium Chrome Extension already supports the Apple extension for specifying fixed-layout EPUB metadata (META-INF/com.apple.ibooks.display-options.xml, etc.)
+In early 2017, IDPF  combined with the World Wide Web Consortium (W3C), which is responsible for HTML and other Web Standards, thus standards development for EPUB and other publishing technology for the Web Platform is now taking place within W3C.
+For more information see Publishing@W3C [ link to https://w3.org/publishing].
+A number of Readium Foundation members and contributors are participating in Publishing@W3C activities to help ensure coordination.

+Governance of Readium Foundation is by board of directors elected by representatives of its member organizations.

 ## FAQs About the ReadiumJS Project